digicatapult/dsbd-github-baseimage/README.md

     SECRET_SOURCE=azure # or aws
-    SECRET=github-actions # or the name of the secret in the respective secret store KEY_VAULT_NAME=dsbd-github-images # the name of the key vault, only required for Azure
+    SECRET=github-actions # or the name of the secret in the respective secret store KEY_VAULT_NAME=dsbd-github-images # the name of the key vault, only required for Azure GITHUB_ORG=dc-dsbd-test # the name of the github org
   append: true
 ```